 Most people are familiar with the term “Kegels.”
 Dr. Arnold Kegel was a gynaecologist and pioneer in the field of pelvic health.
 He was the first person to teach women how to strengthen their pelvic floor muscles.
 He was honoured for his significant contribution to our understanding of these muscles by having the pelvic floor strengthening exercise named after him.
 Dr. Kegel assessed his patient’s pelvic floor strength by inserting a finger into their vagina to give them feedback about how well they were performing this exercise.

-As time passed on, Kegels have continued to be honoured as an important way of keeping these muscles strong; however, most physiotherapists, urologists, nurses and gynaecologists who teach women how to do Kegels no longer do an internal exam to assess these muscles to ensure proper contraction of these muscles.
-This has led to a very poor success rate and significant frustration for women trying to do these exercises preventatively or therapeutically.
+As time passes, Kegels have continued to be acknowledged as an important way of keeping these muscles strong.
+However, most physiotherapists, urologists, nurses, and gynaecologists who teach women how to do Kegels do not do an internal exam to assess these muscles.
+If you lack proprioception (awareness) of where these muscles are or have pelvic floor muscle over-activity/tension, verbal and/or written instruction can lead to very poor success rates and significant frustration.

 Assessing the pelvic floor without doing an internal exam is like an orthopedic surgeon or a physiotherapist doing a knee exam through a pair of jeans.
 Treating any other part of the body without touching the affected body part to see which muscles are tight or weak and how the joints move and glide would be completely unacceptable.

 It may seem strange or uncomfortable to assess the pelvic floor by completing an internal exam of the vagina or rectum, however internal examination of the pelvic floor is the international gold standard by which assessment and treatment of the pelvic floor is carried out.